 Toss in some fresh berries and enjoy the granola with milk, yogurt, or as it is!
 Try making your version of granola at home and let me know how you like it!

-Build your own easy Homemade Granola with healthy ingredients you like!
-It's incredibly simple, flexible and fun.
+Build your own Homemade Fruit Granola with healthy ingredients you like!
+It's incredibly simple, easy, flexible and fun.
 Make a big batch, so you could have it for breakfast or snack throughout the week.

 - 2 cups puffed rice (60 g) (See Notes)